 Gaze Upon the Cliffs of Moher

 The beauty of Ireland can’t be denied.
-In fact, the country is so full of natural beauty that we’d find it nigh on impossible to pick just one place that could exemplify the sheer scope and gorgeousness of it.
+In fact, the country is so full of natural beauty that we’d find it next to impossible to pick just one place that could exemplify its sheer scope and gorgeousness of it.
 However, one place comes close: the incredible Cliffs of Moher.
 Their sheer size is mindboggling, so when you look at them it will come as no surprise that they were ‘The Cliffs of Insanity’ in the film The Princess Bride.
 If you enjoy a scenic walk then no place is better and the cliffs stretch out for 5 miles along the Atlantic Coast.

 Spot the Northern Lights at Malin Head